absginc/fskhttp/README.md

                                  Dload  Upload   Total   Spent    Left  Speed 100  340k  100  340k  100    59   705k    122 --:--:-- --:--:-- --:--:--  704k
 ```
-You can play encoded.wav, and also ship it back to be DECODED
+You can play the `encoded.wav` Also ship it back to the /decode endpoint to be DECODED

 ### WAV → DECODE FSK → JSON TEXT